KostadinValchev/clothing-world/README.md

-## Lesson-14
+## Lesson-18

-We now need to create our cart feature in our application.
-To start, we'll create our cartIcon and cartDropdown components.
-Then we'll create the necessary reducer, actions, and types associated to handling hiding and showing the carDropdown component.
+We want to separate all our business logic in our selectors.
+In this lesson we add a new selector to show our total count of items.

 # How to fork and clone